rust-lang-deprecated/failure/book/src/fail.md

 }
 ```

-The Backtrace type exposed by failure is different from the Backtrace exposed
+The `Backtrace` type exposed by `failure` is different from the `Backtrace` exposed
-by the backtrace crate, in that it has several optimizations:
+by the [backtrace crate][backtrace-crate], in that it has several optimizations:

-- It has a no_std compatible form which will never be generate (because
+- It has a `no_std` compatible form which will never be generated (because
   backtraces require heap allocation), and should be entirely compiled out.
-- It will not be generated unless the RUST_BACKTRACE environmental variable has
+- It will not be generated unless the `RUST_BACKTRACE` environment variable has
   been set at runtime.
 - Symbol resolution is delayed until the backtrace is actually printed, because
   this is the most expensive part of generating a backtrace.